pgibler/Binance.NET/README.md

 - Add the DLLs from the build to your project.
 - Reference them from the .csproj file containing the classes that will utilize the `BinanaceApi` class.

-Once you have done these steps, to use Binance.NET in your C# application, create an instance of `BinanceApi` and invoke it's functionality from your code.
+Once you have done these steps, to use Binance.NET in your C# application, create an instance of `Binance` and invoke it's functionality from your code.

 ## Example usage